Significant Perkins

 for each student in each course in the sequential program.
 Each CTE course MUST include competencies.
 If a student is proficient in 1.5 units of courses,

-b.
+they ARE occupationally proficient. b.
 Virtually ALL other student data is collected through

 Project EASIER via student files submitted to the state (ie., JMC reports, etc.).